 The installation presents eight phases: Hybrid, Prelude, Birth, Development, Awakening, Conversation, Transcendence, (and back to) Hybrid, framing the experience as an attempt to freeze a single moment within this perpetual state of 'hybridity' in order to to deconstruct it and examine its internal process of becoming.

-Viewers witness a battle between induced states of form and formlessness, where the tangible elements become almost dispensable while retaining intrinsic meaning.
-This creates a tension between process and product, material and immaterial, presence and dissolution.
+Viewers witness a battle between induced states of form and formlessness, where the tangible elements become almost dispensable while retaining intrinsic meaning, creating a tension between process and product, material and immaterial, presence and dissolution.

-FORMLESS redefines how we conceptualise identity, proposing it as neither coherent state nor fragmented multiplicity, but as continuous transformation; a state perpetually arriving at itself while already departing.
+FORMLESS redefines how we conceptualise identity, narrating it as continuous transformation that is neither ‘coherent state’ nor ‘fragmented multiplicity’; a state perpetually arriving at itself while already departing.

 Funded by Mophradat (previously known as the Young Arab Theatre Fund), among other local sponsors, and exhibited in Amman, Jordan and Beirut, Lebanon.